shoutem/shoutem.github.io/_posts/1-2-1-Introduction.md

 }
 ```

-You can also use standard React Native components in your layouts anywhere you wish, but they will not inherit either the theme or parent styles, so you will need to style them manually.
+You can also use standard React Native components in your layouts anywhere you want, but they will not inherit either the theme or the parent styles, so you will need to style them manually.